stelzch/zeitdownloader/README.md

 # Die ZEIT Downloader

 This is a simple downloader for the digital formats of the weekly newspaper [Die Zeit](https://www.zeit.de).
 A digital subscription is required.
-It is written in only 130 lines of python
+It is written in 125 lines of python

 [![asciicast Demo](https://asciinema.org/a/yUSupdGELwQc1KvLUlJmbXwch.svg)](https://asciinema.org/a/yUSupdGELwQc1KvLUlJmbXwch)